-- ---Cutting the operational funding for Destination Great Lake Taupo and Amplify by 20 percent. - A freeze on new staff positions - Pausing or cancelling some projects, such as, delaying a fourth court at Taupō Events Centre- - Operational efficiencies and budget reductions - Budget reductions and otheCr cost efficiencies across the board-including, such as, rationalisation of TDC council vehicles, cellular network charges and postage costs.
+- Cutting the operational funding for Destination Great Lake Taupō and Amplify by 20 percent.

+- A freeze on new staff positions.

+- Pausing or cancelling some projects.

 The list of priorities on page 4 shows that Council has focused this draft Long-term Plan on delivering essential services and infrastructure; and maintaining current service levels.
 If the community chooses, we could reduce our services and facilities to keep rates increases smaller.
 An example of this approach would be to cut down opening hours of libraries and pools and do less mowing and weeding of parks and reserves.
-This is something that other councils have done-proposed to keep rates down.
+This is something that other councils have done to keep rates down.
 Is this something you believe Taupō District Council should do?